Extend a room or add more space to increase your property’s value!

 Building extensions will usually positively affect your home’s value

-Is building an extension a cost-effective improvement to help sell your home?
-Building an extension is a very costly way to add extra bedrooms or space to property, so don’t do it without first assessing the cost-effectiveness of such a move.
+Is building a house-extension a cost-effective improvement to help sell your home?
+Making an extension is a very costly way to add extra bedrooms or space to property, so don’t do it without first assessing the cost-effectiveness of such a move.
 The work involved is incredibly dirty and disruptive, and it will reduce the area of external gardens and land.
-It is important to compare the cost of such a project with the likely effect it will have on your property’s value especially if you make improvements to sell your home.
-It is also important to check that your project complies with current planning regulations.
+It is essential to compare the cost of such a project with the likely effect it will have on your property’s value especially if you make improvements to sell your home.
+It is also essential to check that your project complies with current planning regulations.
 If you need to sell your house fast, then just extending a room will add value.

 Loft conversions are usually a more cost-effective way of adding space

 According to a survey conducted by Halifax back in 2006, the transformation of a loft delivers the best value for money when extending a home.
-A loft conversion to a fully functional room can be for as little as £8,000.
+Loft conversions to a fully functional room can cost from as little as little as £8,000.
 However, according to zoopla.co.uk, the extra space created by a loft conversion has the potential to add up to £20,876 to the value of an average home in Britain, so the work delivers both convenience and cost-effectiveness.
 While some homeowners will decide to extend a room, some will go to the trouble and expense of excavating the earth under their home to create a basement, this type of extension – and the associated structural issues it presents – means the total cost of such a project can be as much as £80,000.

 Extend a room or add more bedrooms, is this a definite plus to sell my house more quickly?
 There is no escaping the fact that adding more bedrooms and living space to your home is almost sure to add to its value.
-According to the Nationwide Building Society, an extra bedroom can add up to 11 percent to the value of the common, three-bedroom property in the UK.
+According to the Nationwide Building Society, an extra bedroom can add up to 11 per cent to the cost of the standard, three-bedroom property in the UK.
 If you are thinking about extending your home, you should first do a little research on land registry house prices and Zoopla sold prices to ascertain whether your project will deliver a return in the long term.